iu-parfunc/lvars/redex/README.md

 (define-lambdaLVar-language lambdaLVar-nat max natural)
 ```

-The `nat` directory contains a test suite of programs for
+The file `lambdaLVar/nat.rkt` contains this instantiation and a test
-`lambdaLVar-nat`.  `natpair` and `natpair-ivars` are two more example
+suite of programs for `lambdaLVar-nat`.  `lambdaLVar/natpair.rkt` and
-instantiations.
+`lambdaLVar/natpair-ivars.rk` contain two more example instantiations.

 ### Modeling truly simultaneous reductions in Redex